chrisant996/clink/docs/clink.md

 # Configuring Readline

 Clink uses the [GNU Readline library](https://tiswww.case.edu/php/chet/readline/rltop.html) to provide line editing functionality, which can be configured to add custom keybindings and macros by creating a Readline init file.
-The Readline documentation is included directly in this Clink documentation, below.
+The Clink documentation includes an updated and tailored copy of the Readline documentation, below.

 <table class="linkmenu">
 <tr class="lmtr"><td class="lmtd"><a href="#the-basics">The Basics</a></td><td class="lmtd">The basics of using the Readline input editor in Clink.</td></tr>